myabc/styleguide/RUBY-STYLE.md

 * Avoid multiline ?:, use if.

-* Use parentheses when calling methods with arguments.
+* Suppress superfluous parentheses when calling methods, but keep them when calling "functions", i.e. when you use the return value in the same line.

+    x = Math.sin(y)
+    array.delete e

 * Use {...} when defining blocks on one line.
 Use do...end for multiline blocks.